 None of the links in these posts are affiliate links.
 There’s no profit to me.
 And none of these authors are notified ahead of time.
 These posts are about finding great reads.

-You’ll put another enormous smile on my face if you tell me in the comments below— Which ones spoke to you?
-Did you buy it?
+First line Fridays is a fun post for me to do.
+I love finding good fiction for you…and for me.
+But it’s a whole lot more fun if you participate.
+Please tell me in the comments— Which first lines spoke to you?
+Did you buy or borrow the book?
 I hope you let me know if you’ve found one or two.
 Thank you.